elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 ## Overview

-Here you will quickly see which the first steps are, to run a plugin from within ELK's SUSHI host, to get sound playing out of it, and to control its parameters using an Open Sound Control (OSC) GUI.
+Here you will quickly see which the first steps are, to run a plugin from within ELK's Sushi host, to get sound playing out of it, and to control its parameters using an Open Sound Control (OSC) GUI.

-### Running a plugin within the SUSHI host
+### Running a plugin within the Sushi host

-You could run SUSHI natively on your own Debian Linux computer, or through a Virtual Machine Disk Image we provide.
+You could run Sushi natively on your own Debian Linux computer, or through a Virtual Machine Disk Image we provide.

 For instructions on running and logging in to the Image, read the [MIND Development Kit Image](documents/mind_devkit_image.md) section.
 Ensure that you have audio playback configured correctly for the virtual machine to play audio over JACK on your computer.
 This will vary depending on what your host Virtual Machine and Operating system is.

-#### Starting SUSHI with the MDA jx10 vst synthesizer
+#### Starting Sushi with the MDA jx10 vst synthesizer

-First we assume you run SUSHI either natively on Linux, or in the Virtual Machine provided.
+First we assume you run Sushi either natively on Linux, or in the Virtual Machine provided.

 The example used, requires that you have three files, which we will have provided to you as a separate download:

-1. config_play_vst3.json - the SUSHI configuration file.
+1. config_play_vst3.json - the Sushi configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
 3. mda-vst3.vst3.tar.xz - a build of the MDA plugins, containing also the JX10 Synthesizer binary.
 4. (optionally) mda-vst3-touchosc-gui.touchosc, to control JX10 from the TouchOSC app.

 First unpack the tar-file with the plugin to your local drive, and edit the config_play_vst3.json to refer to that path.

-To run SUSHI using JACK, and a configuration file provided by us for running the MDA JX10 vst3 synthesizer:
+To run Sushi using JACK, and a configuration file provided by us for running the MDA JX10 vst3 synthesizer:

 1. Navigate to the `/workspaces/sushi/build/release` folder in a console window.